 direct the distributor to reconsider, either generally or in respect of any specified matter, the operational term, within such time as the Rulings Panel must specify, and give the distributor any such directions as the Rulings Panel thinks fit concerning the reconsideration of the operational term, in which case clause 11 applies.

+The Rulings Panel may only amend an operational term under clause 8(3)(b) if it is satisfied that:

+the operational term is inconsistent with the principles in clause 4(2); and

+it would be commercially reasonable to require the distributor to apply the amended term, having regard to the impact on the distributor, including but not limited to:

+the operational impact on the distributor; and

+the cost to the distributor of implementing the amended term.

+Before it amends an operational term under subclause (3), the Rulings Panel must consider the impact on the distributor of having different operational terms applying across its distribution agreements with participants.

 Nothing in this clause permits the Rulings Panel to amend an amount that is charged by the distributor to the participant party to the default distributor agreement.

 Amendments to operational term by Rulings Panel